cellux/blog/contents/articles/my-first-day-with-the-raspberry-pi/index.md

 cat 2012-12-16-wheezy-raspbian.img > /dev/sdb
 ```

-`/dev/sdb` was the device corresponding to the SD card inserted into my Linux netbook.
+(As you see, the SD card was seen as `/dev/sdb` by my Linux netbook.)

-After the image had been written to the card, I removed it from my netbook, inserted it into the SD card slot on the Raspberry Pi, connected the HDMI cable to my TV, powered on the gizmo and watched the messages of the kernel - and later Raspbian - flying by, finally followed by a login prompt.
+After the image had been written to the card, I removed it from the netbook, inserted it into the SD card slot on the Raspberry Pi, connected the HDMI cable to my TV, powered on the gizmo and watched the messages of the kernel - and later Raspbian - fly by, finally followed by a login prompt.

 Success!